 What Is Burning Mouth Syndrome?

 Burning mouth syndrome is the name for burning pain in your mouth that doesn’t have a known cause.
 Most often, the pain is on the tip of your tongue or roof of your mouth.
-But sometimes it’s in the front of your mouth or on the inner part of your lips.
+Sometimes it can be in front of your mouth or on the inner part of your lips.
 It often lasts for many years.

 About a third of people who have burning mouth syndrome say it started after some kind of dental work, an illness, or a course of medication.
 But most can’t link it to any unusual event.